Juniper-ASEANP-SE/clog/README.md

 `./main.py`

 A demo can be viewed [here](https://asciinema.org/a/LfGPJHUbVZbOXgt7b3CSZ76Ib).
+This recording will be removed by 28/2/2022.